Introduction: Understanding TypeScript and Its Challenges

 Using as

 too much is risky.
 It can cause errors in parts of your code where TypeScript could have helped.
-Imagine driving with a blindfold; that’s kind of what it’s like.
+Imagine driving with a blindfold; that’s what it’s like.

 Why Using as